auth0/docs/articles/quickstart/spa/angular/interactive.md

 :::checkpoint-default

-Add the `LogoutButtonComponent` to your application.
-When you click it, verify that your Angular application redirects you to the address you specified as one of the Allowed Logout URLs in your Application Settings and that you are no longer logged in.
+Run your application and click the logout button, verify that:

+- your React application redirects you to the address you specified as one of the Allowed Logout URLs in your Application Settings
+- you are no longer logged in to your application

 :::